 NPT vs. Tri-Clamp

-NPT standard pipe fitting creates a strong mechanical seal, while Tri-Clamp fittings offer easy assembly and cleaning.
+NPT standard pipe fitting creates a strong mechanical threaded joint, while Tri-Clamp fittings are designed for rapid disassembly and hygienic cleanability.

 | Feature | NPT Standard Pipe Fitting | Tri-Clamp Fitting |